|Semester 2, 2021 Toowoomba On-campus|

-Students are required to have prior knowledge and experience of analytical research methods, that is, a basic understanding of statistics.
+Students are expected to have a basic understanding of statistics.

 This course is designed as an introduction to applied research for information systems professionals.
 Students cover the fundamentals of research relating to management information systems, and investigate, synthesise and communicate information to inform management information systems decisions.
 The course is designed to build foundation skills for students to successfully conduct applied information systems research that employs both quantitative and qualitative data analysis methods.